Known issues

 Private context-based restriction rules for Backups are not working in Montreal (ca-mon) and Chennai (in-che) MZRs.

-Enabling private CBR rules for backup operations that create and manage automated snapshots of block volumes and file shares in Montreal and Chennai is currently not supported.
+Enabling private CBR rules for backup operations that create and manage automated snapshots of block volumes and file shares in Montreal and Chennai is not supported.

 Block volume snapshot is greater in the remote region than the original snapshot